Cozy sweet potato baked oatmeal with warming spices and a boost of protein is the perfect make-ahead breakfast for busy

 - Preheat oven to 400 degrees.
 Using a fork or knife, piece sweet potatoes several times then place in oven to roast for about 45 minutes or until tender.

 - Remove sweet potatoes from oven and place in fridge to cool.
 Reduce oven heat to 350 degrees.
-Spray a 12-count cupcake pan with non-stick oil and set aside.
+Spray a 12-count cupcake pan or a casserole dish with non-stick oil and set aside.

 - Once sweet potatoes have cooled enough to touch, remove their skin and place them into another bowl.
 Use the back of a spoon or fork to mash sweet potatoes until broken up into small pieces (this mixture does not need to be smooth).

-- Place pan in oven and bake for about 25 minutes or until tops of oatmeal cups are firm when pressed.
-Allow them to cool completely in pan before removing.
+- Place pan in oven and bake for about 40 minutes (for casserole dish) or 25 minutes (for cupcake pan) or until top of oatmeal is firm when pressed.
+Allow to cool completely in pan before removing.
 Store refrigerated in an airtight container.